davidhicks980/jnigen_federated_plugin_bug/README.md

-Deleting the `dartPluginClass` line from `packages/demo_plugin_android/pubspec.yaml` should allow the example to run normally, but the plugin will print "Hello Friend" (the default platform interface behavior) instead of "Howdy Partner".
+Deleting the `dartPluginClass` line from `packages/demo_plugin_android/pubspec.yaml` should allow the example to run normally, but the plugin will print "Hello Friend" (the default platform interface behavior) upon pressing the "Howdy" button.

 You may need to run `flutter clean` from the example directory after making this change.